 Professional Experience:

--part-time private practice as a Licensed Educational Psychologist since 2003
+Part-time private practice as a Licensed Educational Psychologist since 2003.

-Paper Presentations:
+Paper and Poster Presentations:

 Interests and Professional Affiliations